Skip to main content

 Page 1

-Popular attractions include 'The Strand', a long tropical beach and garden strip; Riverway, a riverfront parkland attraction located on the banks of Ross River; the Museum of Tropical Queensland, built around a display of relics from the sunken British warship HMS Pandora; and Magnetic Island, a large neighbouring island, the vast majority of which is national park.
+Popular attractions include ‘The Strand’, a long tropical beach and garden strip; Riverway, a riverfront parkland attraction located on the banks of the Ross River; the Queensland Museum Tropics, built around a display of relics from the sunken British warship HMS Pandora; and Magnetic Island, a large neighbouring island, the vast majority of which is national park.

 The School caters for children from Early Childhood to Year 12 on a single campus in suburban Mundingburra, just 8 kilometres from the city centre.
 It is located close to major shopping and sporting facilities, and regular bus services go past the front gate.